Alfred Cecil Herring VC

 Alfred C Herring VC

 He joined the Army on 10th December 1914, as a Paymaster, and served in Chatham from 1914-1916.
-He joined the Army Service Corps as a Temporary Second Lieutenant and served with them for a year in France between November 1916 and November 1917.
+He was commissioned in the Army Service Corps as a Temporary Second Lieutenant and served with them for a year in France between November 1916 and November 1917.
 He was then attached to the 6th (Service) Battalion, Northamptonshire Regiment.

 While working between the wars, he lived in Fox Lane, Palmer’s Green.
 In February 1922, he married Miss Winifred Frankland at St Barnabas Church, North Dulwich, and they had four children.
 He was an active golfer and having been captain of football and cricket at school he later captained the Old Boys’ Football Club.
 He attended a couple of VC events during the 1920s and the 1956 VC Centenary in Hyde Park.
 He held a number of directorships, including one with the Austin Motor Company.

-LOCATION OF MEDAL: ROYAL LOGISTICS CORPS MUSEUM, CAMBERLEY, SURREY.
+LOCATION OF MEDAL: ROYAL LOGISTICS CORPS MUSEUM, WORTHY DOWN, WINCHESTER, HAMPSHIRE.

 Acknowledgements:

-Thomas Stewart – Image of the Herring VC Medal Group at the RLC Museum, Camberley.
+Thomas Stewart – Image of the Herring VC Medal Group at the RLC Museum, Camberley (now moved to Worthy Down)

 Brian Drummond – Image of the Freemason’s Memorial, London.